explicit09/transcriber/audio_reduction.md

 ---

-## Step-by-Step Plan
+## Step-by-Step Plan (with Implementation Status)

 ### 1. **Audio Chunking**
 - **Goal:** Split input audio into segments, each ≤25 MB (OpenAI Whisper's API limit).
+- **Status:** **Fully Implemented (Silence-Based & Timed)**
 - **Method:**
-  - Use `ffmpeg` or a Node.js audio processing library to split the file by duration or size.
+  - Uses `ffmpeg` (see `server/audioChunker.ts`) to split the file at natural silence points, ensuring each chunk is ≤25 MB.
-  - Ensure chunks are split at natural silence points if possible (to avoid cutting words).
-  - Name chunks sequentially (e.g., `audio_part_01.wav`, `audio_part_02.wav`, ...).
+  - Chunks are named sequentially (e.g., `part-001.wav`, ...).
+  - Explicitly stores and returns chunk start/end times for each chunk.
 - **Considerations:**
-  - Keep a mapping of chunk order for later recombination.
+  - Mapping of chunk order is maintained by file naming and order.
+  - Chunks are split at natural silence points for improved transcript quality.
-  - Store chunk start/end times for accurate timestamp mapping.
+  - Start/end times for each chunk are available for advanced mapping/debugging.

 ### 2. **Chunk Upload & Transcription**
 - **Goal:** Transcribe each chunk using OpenAI Whisper API.
+- **Status:** **Fully Implemented (Robust & Fault-Tolerant)**
 - **Method:**
-  - Loop through each chunk and send it to the Whisper API.
+  - Each chunk is sent to the Whisper API (`server/openai.ts`), using rate limiting and retry logic.
-  - Collect the `verbose_json` output for each chunk.
+  - Collects `verbose_json` output for each chunk.
+  - If a chunk fails after all retries, it is recorded in a `failedChunks` array with its file path, start/end times, and error message.
+The process continues for other chunks, and the result includes both successful and failed chunks for selective reprocessing or reporting.
 - **Considerations:**
-  - Implement rate limiting and retry logic as needed.
-  - If a chunk fails, provide a mechanism to retry only that chunk.
+  - Robust chunk-level retry and error reporting are implemented.
+Single chunk failures do not halt the entire job.

 ### 3. **Sequencing and Merging Transcripts**
 - **Goal:** Combine all chunk transcripts into a single, ordered transcript.
+- **Status:** **Fully Implemented (Overlap, Deduplication, Speaker Merging)**
 - **Method:**
-  - Concatenate transcripts in chunk order.
+  - Concatenates transcripts in chunk order.
-  - Adjust timestamps so that each chunk’s transcript is offset by the cumulative duration of previous chunks.
+  - Adjusts timestamps by offsetting each chunk's transcript by the cumulative duration of previous chunks.
-  - Merge speaker labels and segments to avoid duplicate speaker IDs or overlapping times.
+  - Adds overlap (1–2 seconds) between chunks during splitting, and deduplicates overlapping text and segments during merging.
+  - Refines speaker merging at chunk boundaries: if the last segment of one chunk and the first of the next are from the same speaker and contiguous, they are merged into a single segment.
 - **Considerations:**
-  - Handle cases where a word or sentence is split across chunks (optional: add overlap between chunks and deduplicate transcriptions).
+  - Transcript is seamless, with no duplicated text or artificial speaker breaks at chunk boundaries.

 ### 4. **Output Final Transcript**
 - **Goal:** Provide a seamless, single transcript to the user.
+- **Status:** **Fully Implemented (Plain Text, StructuredTranscript, SRT)**
 - **Method:**
-  - Output as plain text, SRT, or the app’s `StructuredTranscript` format.
+  - Outputs as plain text, as a `StructuredTranscript` object, and as SRT (via the CLI or backend using the type-safe utility in `server/srt.ts`).
+  - SRT output is integrated into the output pipeline and can be generated for any transcript.
-  - Optionally, provide original chunk boundaries for debugging or review.
+  - **Next:** Optionally include original chunk boundary metadata for debugging/review.

 ---